DristiDatta/ReflectGAN/README.md

-# ReflectGAN: Vegetation-to-Bare Soil Reflectance Translation using GANs
+# ReflectGAN: Modeling Vegetation Effects for Soil Carbon Estimation from Satellite Imagery

 ReflectGAN is a deep learning framework designed to reconstruct bare soil reflectance from vegetation-contaminated satellite observations using a paired Generative Adversarial Network (GAN).
 This model supports improved Soil Organic Carbon (SOC) estimation by minimizing spectral distortions caused by vegetation cover.